 What does the term passively suicidal mean?
 What’s the difference between being active and passive?
 What are the signs and how can you help yourself?

-Full disclosure before you begin reading this article.
+Full disclosure before you begin reading.
+This is an old article, detailing passively suicidal feelings which I’ve worked hard to overcome.
 I’m not a danger to myself or to others.
-I’m not in an immediate crisis, I have nothing in place nor any intention of taking my own life in the near future.
+There is not an immediate crisis, I have nothing in place nor any intention of taking my own life in the near future.
 If you’re sensitive to material discussing suicide or suicidal idealisations, please be cautious when reading as some material may be upsetting.

 The term Passively Suicidal was first uttered to me in a doctor’s office over four years ago.
 I’d been dragged to the clinic against my will due to an incident the previous night wherein my partner had found me trying to hurt myself.
 I was given an ultimatum; See my doctor for help, or speak to my parents.
 The former was the only feasible option.

 I’d been waiting for over three hours and my distress was growing.
 As soon as my name appeared on the screen I all but bolted for the assigned door, relieved to finally be out of the crowded waiting area.

 ‘Hello Miss, what can I do for you?’